Kluvos

 Alright.
 What the h*ck does that mean?
 How exactly is AI being used by these types of companies?

 The Tl;DR version is that…they aren't.
-The iOS14.5+ problem is not something that can currently be solved with AI.
+At it's core, the iOS14.5+ problem is not something that can currently be solved with AI.

 Artificial Intelligence in a business analytics context, is almost entirely synonymous with machine learning (neural networks are used fairly often, too).
 Machine learning (ML) is at its core statistics.
 It can do some incredible things, but at the end of the day it’s not magic; it’s statistics.